survivejs/react-book/manuscript/01_webpack_compared.md

     loaders: [
       {
         test: /\.css$/,
-        loader: 'style!css'
+        loaders: ['style', 'css']
       }
     ]
-  }
+  },
+  plugins: [
+    new webpack.optimize.UglifyJsPlugin()
+  ]
 };
 ```

+Given the configuration is written in JavaScript it's quite malleable.
+There are many different ways to build more complex configuration.
+I will discuss a couple of ways in the following chapter.

+The configuration model may make webpack feel a bit opaque at times.
+It can be difficult to understand what it's doing especially if you try to do something too complicated too fast.
+This book will help you to get started and past some common problem points.
+I compiled [a Webpack cookbook](https://christianalfoni.github.io/react-webpack-cookbook/) with Christian Alfoni that goes into more detail when it comes to specific problems.

 ### Why webpack?

 Why would you use webpack over tools like Gulp or Grunt?
-It's not an either-or proposition. webpack deals with the difficult problem of bundling but there's so much more.
+It's not an either-or proposition.
+Webpack deals with the difficult problem of bundling but there's so much more.
 The reason why I picked up webpack initially was actually its support for Hot Module Replacement (HMR).
 This is a feature used by [react-hot-loader](https://github.com/gaearon/react-hot-loader).
 I will show you later how to set it up.

 You might be familiar with tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/) already.
 These tools make it much faster to iterate as they refresh the browser(s) automatically as you make changes.
 HMR takes things one step further.
 Instead of performing a full refresh in React's case it will just patch the component that changed while retaining application state.
 This sounds simple but it makes a big difference in practice.